 An extraordinary 41.1% of the residents of the City Island / Bethune Cookman University neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.

-In addition, the City Island / Bethune Cookman University neighborhood stands out for having an average per capita income lower than 98.8% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the City Island / Bethune Cookman University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.8% of the neighborhoods in America.

 In the City Island / Bethune Cookman University neighborhood, carpooling is still a popular way to get to and from work.
 NeighborhoodScout's analysis reveals that 26.7% of commuters carpool here, which is more than in 97.9% of all U.S. neighborhoods.